craftercms/docs/source/reference/modules/studio/configuration/dependency-resolver.rst

 Soft dependencies are referenced items that are in a modified state and are not a hard dependency.
 When calculating soft dependencies, CrafterCMS follows transitive dependencies using recursive common table expressions (recursive CTE) in the database.
-To set the depth of soft dependencies calculated, a maximum recursion iterations property ``studio.db.maxRecursiveIterations`` can be configured with a value between 0 and 20.
+To set the depth of soft dependencies calculated, configure the maximum recursion iterations property ``studio.db.maxRecursiveIterations`` with a value between 0 and 20.
 The default value is 10.

 .. code-block:: yaml
     :caption: *bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*